jacknpoe/todos_juros/README.md

 Some implementations will not be maintained because they were done in trial versions of paid development environments such as Embarcadero Delphi and EiffelStudio.

-Some files are unreadable, as they are binary and must be opened or imported into the language environments, such as Smalltalk, Snap! and GW-BASIC.
+Some files are unreadable, as they are binary and must be opened or imported into the language environments, such as GW-BASIC, Smalltalk, Snap! and twinBASIC.

 Languages ​​that will not have the solution, as they do not support the necessary resources: Solidify (does not have floating point numbers), Scratch (does not have exponentiation), Self and Bash (does not have exponentiation of floating point numbers).